 According to the FBI, business or commercial identity theft is one of the fastest-growing crimes in the US.
-Each year, thousands of businesses are victimized throughout America.
+Every year, thousands of businesses in America are victimized.
 This type of identity theft is quite different from personal identity theft.
-While personal identity theft can be limited to victimizing an individual, corporate identity theft can leave an entire commercial enterprise devastated.
-When it involves a company, identity theft can profoundly affect the lives of each and every employee and their families.
+Personal identity theft can victimize an individual.
+Corporate identity theft can leave an entire commercial enterprise devastated.
+Further, when it involves a company, identity theft can profoundly affect the lives of each and every employee and their families.

-In order to protect your company from identity theft, you have to have a plan formulated and ready to be put into action.
-It is highly recommended to have your employees trained to have a high degree of expertise when it comes to knowing what to do, not only to prevent business ID theft but also what to do in the event it occurs.
+To protect your company from identity theft, you must have a plan.
+Also, it is highly recommended to have your employees trained to prevent business ID theft.
+They should also know what to do in the event it occurs.
 Have a security policy in place and make sure your staff is aware and able to follow that policy word to word.
-Secure all sensitive information, including corporate records and personnel files, with strong passwords.
+Furthermore, secure all sensitive information, including corporate records and personnel files, with strong passwords.
 Store all written files under lock and key.
 Have impeccable online security policies and be sure anyone with access to the company’s sensitive information online follows them.
 For optimal security, it is best to have your business recorded with the Secretary of State.

 Prevent and Detect Corporate Identity Theft

 If you are a victim of corporate identity theft, please contact your bank and credit card companies immediately.
-To report your issues to the business fraud department, call:
+Also, to report your issues to the business fraud department, call: